Wrongful Death Suits: Can You File Against a Business?

 casket with flowers on top of itThe unexpected loss of a loved one is a shocking and uncertain time for the families of wrongful death victims.
 You may feel even more overwhelmed if you believe a business or large corporation had a hand in their death, but do you have any recourse for what happened?

-There are cases where an individual can bring a wrongful death lawsuit against a business, and the circumstances that make this possible are not as rare as you’d think.
+There are cases where an individual can bring a wrongful death lawsuit against a business.
+The circumstances that make this type of claim possible are not as rare as you might think.
 Businesses have a responsibility to protect the well-being of their employees and society as a whole.
-They also must shield individuals from harm.
+They must also take reasonable steps to shield individuals from harm.

-If a business fails to uphold its end of this bargain and you or your loved one is hurt or killed, you have the legal right to file a lawsuit for what was taken from you.
+If a business fails to uphold its legal duty and you or a loved one suffers serious or fatal harm, you may be eligible to file a lawsuit for what was taken from you.

-The following are several common scenarios that could necessitate a wrongful death claim against a business.
+Here are several common scenarios that could necessitate a wrongful death claim against a business:

 Workplace Injuries

-Cases of wrongful death in the workplace can be tricky, as your ability to file a suit is contingent upon whether your loved ones employer carried workers compensation insurance.
-If so, you can collect compensation from that program but cannot file a lawsuit.
-If they were not insured you can bring a claim of wrongful death against the employer for the loss of your loved one.
+Cases of wrongful death in the workplace can be tricky.
+Your ability to file a suit is contingent upon whether your loved one’s employer carried workers’ compensation insurance.
+If so, you may be able to collect compensation from that program, but unable to file a lawsuit.
+If they were not insured you may be eligible to bring a wrongful death claim against the employer for the loss of your loved one.

 Car Accidents

 Faulty vehicles or defective parts are common factors in car accidents.
-When a person dies because of such a defect, their surviving family can bring a wrongful death lawsuit against the party who they believe to be responsible for their death; this includes corporations.
+When a person dies because of a defective vehicle or vehicle parts, surviving family members may have the ability to bring a wrongful death lawsuit.
+An experienced attorney can help you to hold the at-fault party or parties financially responsible for their loved one’s death, including corporations.

 A recent example of these types of cases can be seen in the General Motors recalls linked to the deaths of at least 13 people, and potentially thousands of others have the option of seeking compensation for the injuries they suffered as a result of the company’s negligence.